 Hypothetical Performance Tuning: Since I can't show you the tuning procedure I will have to step you through a imaginary tuning process to give you a better understanding of how this is done.
 We are going to pretend you have modified all the sensors and have everything ready to go.
 You have set up all your mods conservatively for the first time out.
 The MAP/MAF is tuned.
-The car starts....we wait 5 mins before we do anything else to let the ECU do self-testing.
-After 5 mins we switch on the HHO.
+The car starts .we wait until the Tstat activates the AFR Controller, and the EFIE - LED is lit before we do anything else to let the ECU do self-testing..
 We also begin ramping up the IAT and CTS offsets.
-The IAT has reached its offset 130 degrees (30 degrees added) The CTS has reached 207 (5 degrees added).
-Now we switch in the EFIE, set to a switch point of 350mV.
+The IAT has reached its offset 180 degrees (80 degrees added) The CTS has reached 212 (10 degrees added). the EFIE, set to a switch point of 350mV.
 We drive the car out to the highway and begin cruising at 65 MPH.